MicrosoftDocs/dynamics365smb-docs/business-central/inventory-how-work-item-tracking.md

 ---
 # Work with Serial and Lot Numbers
 You can assign serial numbers and lot numbers to any outbound or inbound document, and its posted item tracking entries are displayed in the related item ledger entries.
-You perform the work in the **Item Tracking Lines** page.
+You perform the work on the **Item Tracking Lines** page.

 The matrix of quantity fields at the top of the **Item Tracking Lines** page displays the quantities and sums of item tracking numbers being defined on the lines.
 The quantities must correspond to those of the document line, which is indicated by 0 in the **Undefined** fields.

-As a performance measure, the program collects the availability information in the **Item Tracking Lines** page only once, when you open the page.
+As a performance measure, the program collects the availability information on the **Item Tracking Lines** page only once, when you open the page.
 This means that the program does not update the availability information during the time that you have the page open, even if changes occur in inventory or on other documents during that time.

 Items with serial or lot numbers can be traced both backwards and forward in their supply chain.
 This is useful for general quality assurance and for product recalls.
 For more information, see [Trace Item-Tracked Items](inventory-how-to-trace-item-tracked-items.md).